 A Welcome Message from Mrs Snell

-It is a privilege to have been appointed to the role of headteacher at such a wonderful school, full of happy, well-behaved children, who I can see are a joy to teach.
-I am very excited to begin my journey at St Edward’s Catholic Primary School and I look forward to sharing with you the wonderful opportunities and developments from our school as the academic year progresses.
+It is a privilege to be the headteacher at such a wonderful school, full of happy, well-behaved children, who I can see are a joy to teach.
+I am still enjoying my journey at St Edward’s Catholic Primary School and I look forward to sharing with you even more wonderful opportunities and developments from our school as the academic year progresses.

 It is my aim that our pupils, who are at the heart of every decision we make, are happy, confident and are given opportunities to achieve both now and in the future.
 Our highly skilled, enthusiastic and all-round amazing staff are key to the school delivering this crucial aim for all our pupils.
 I want to develop a learning community where children respect each other and take responsibility for their own behaviour and progress, showing understanding and modelling for each other the values that are essential to developing a harmonious and cohesive learning community.
 This begins with our children in Reception and continues throughout our school, our children are taught and encouraged to make positive behaviour and learning choices that enable them to flourish.